takbirgazi/flight-management-system/README.md

    - Access secured features after logging in.

 2. **Flight Management**:
-   - Use the dashboard to create, view, update, or delete flights.
+   - Log In Or Sign Up to Add Flights.
    - Utilize the search bar and filters to find specific flights.
    - Click on a flight to view detailed information.